rahulkumar-webdev/question-answer/README.md

 # question-answer
 just for fun
-he me dost kese ho
+he me dost kese houjh
+a